ossi0/Data-C70_ML-NMR/dftb-md/README.md

 ```
 ./
      dftb_in.hsd        # The main input file for DFTB+
-     geom.out.gen       # The initial He@C70/He2@C70 configuration in the generic format
-     geom.out.xyz       # The initial He@C70/He2@C70 configuration in the xyz format
+     geometry.xyz       # The initial He@C70/He2@C70 configuration in the xyz format
      puhti_dftb.job     # Job script to run DFTB+ in Puhti HPC
      prepare.sh         # Shell script for preparing DFT calculations, not used in DFTB+ simulation
 ```